 I can make some recommendations, but most places you go will have good food and better wine.
 Central Otago pinot noir features on every wine list, usually at prices more reasonable than the rest of the country.

-While you’ll find some good Chinese or South-East Asian options, the quality and diversity is nowhere near Auckland, but is still edible in a pinch.
+While you’ll find some good Chinese or South-East Asian options, the quality and diversity is nowhere near Auckland.

 Some of our favourites are: